Project Leaders: Prof Roger Stone | Prof Shahbaz Mushtaq

 Applying seasonal climate forecasting and innovative insurance solutions to climate risk management in the agriculture sector in SE Asia.

-The project is jointly implemented by the World Meteorological Organisation (WMO) Geneva, Switzerland; The University of Southern Queensland, (USQ) Toowoomba, Australia; International Centre for Tropical Agriculture (CIAT) Hanoi, Vietnam.
+The project is jointly implemented by the World Meteorological Organisation (WMO) Geneva, Switzerland; The University of Southern Queensland, (UniSQ) Toowoomba, Australia; International Centre for Tropical Agriculture (CIAT) Hanoi, Vietnam.

 The project is funded with around 7.9 million Euros by the International Climate Initiative (IKI) of the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU).